upsideos/upsideos-solana-rwa/README.md

   * @param transferRestrictionGroup The transfer restriction group PDA as ["trg", transferRestrictionData, groupId].
   * @param transferRestrictionData The Transfer Restricition data initialized for securityToken
   * @param accessControlAccount Access Control Account.
+  * @param authorityWalletRole The authority's wallet role account for permission check
-  * @param payer Wallet which pays transaction fee.
+  * @param authority Wallet which signs the transaction.
 Must be Transfer Admin
+  * @param payer Wallet which pays account rent.
+Can be different from authority
   * @param systemProgram Solana System Program which is required for new on-chain account data initialization */
 .initializeTransferRestrictionGroup(groupId)